Is YOUR organization Physician Friendly?

 - Your level of satisfaction with the workplace

-- Suggestions for improvements
+- Suggestions for improvements?

 If that has happened in your workplace in the last year, were the results published and have any projects been launched in response to the survey results?

-+3 if your group performs regular surveys, is transparently communicating results and working improvement projects based on the survey answers
++ 3 if your group performs regular surveys, is transparently communicating results and working improvement projects based on the survey answers.

--3 if there was a survey once – a while back – the results were never reported and nothing was ever done with them (this is a powerful way to destroy physician and staff morale)
+- 3 if there was a survey once – a while back – the results were never reported and nothing was ever done with them (this is a powerful way to destroy physician and staff morale).

 Does your organization publicly celebrate accomplishments by physicians and staff?
 Things such as write ups in your company newsletter and press releases to local media when a wing achieves excellent patient satisfaction scores or a staff member graduates from a training program or someone accomplishes something outside of workplace – such as running a marathon, etc.?

-Is there an active “suggestion box” system by which physicians and staff can identify problems and solutions and bring them to the attention of management?
+Is there an active “suggestion box” system by which physicians and staff can identify problems and bring them to the attention of management?
 If there is such a system, is anything done with the ideas or is that where suggestions go to die?

-10) Physician on-boarding support
+10) Complete physician on-boarding support